-How the Internet of Things Will Change the Contact Centre.
+How the Internet of Things will change the contact centre | Connect

 • What IoT is and how it’s affecting businesses